Menu

 Limitations

 Configuration conversion is done on a best-effort basis.
-Grafana Alloy will issue warnings or errors where the conversion can’t be performed.
+Grafana Alloy issues warnings or errors where the conversion can’t be performed.

 After the configuration is converted, review the Alloy configuration file created and verify that it’s correct before starting to use it in a production environment.